Wednesday, June 07, 2023

 6/6 Tuesday.
 Again very cloudy in the morning.
 PS dropped me off at Fairy Glen parking lot (£6), and he drove to Neist Point.
 We'd meet here again later here in the afternoon.
 Fairy Glen is not really worth visiting, but the mountains beyond, yes.
 This is his photo later in the afternoon, when it was sunny.
 It's a mountain creek, fairly small.
 Quite crowded.
 Lots of midge in the parking lot, by the creek and beyond.

 My objective is Bruach na Frithe (Summitpost), the only Cullin Peak I'll climb on this trip.
 I walked all the way to the upper reach of the creek, then cut left to join the trail up into the mountains.
 There, I was alone all the way to the summit.
-I sat down once tried to eat my sandwich.
+I sat down once on the hike trying to eat my sandwich.
 But after just 2 bites, I had to continue, because migets found me.
 Saw 2 deers on the way up here.
+Red deer?
 It was so cloudy at times, that I couldn't see where I was going.
 Upper ridge, the track is clear to follow.
 No more miget.
 There's a tri-post on the summit.
 Clouds shifting.
 I finished my sandwich, waiting for the clouds to part.
 Saw a group of climbers coming from another ridge.
 If you have 2 cars, it's good to do a traverse from Sligachan Bridge.
 Excellent view of Cuillin Range, Egol, the boat from Egol.

 Back at the parking lot, PS was already waiting for me.
 We headed to Old Men Storr, another main attraction with fun rock formations.
 Parking £5.
 Shorter trail here.
 Good view over the coast and a couple of lakes.
 2 rabbits.
 2 sheep (with tag).